laffernandes/gatl/README.md

 ## 6. Related Project

-Please, visit the GitHub repository of the [**ga-benchmark**](https://github.com/ga-developers/ga-benchmark) project for a benchmark comparing the most popular geometric algebra libraries.
+Please, visit the GitHub repository of the [**ga-benchmark**](https://github.com/ga-developers/ga-benchmark) project for a benchmark comparing the most popular libraries, library generators, and code optimizers for geometric algebra.

 ## 7. License